 Many people experience anxiety and are not even aware of any particular ‘triggers’ in the environment

-This ‘non-specific’ anxiety is referred to as a “Generalised Anxiety Disorder” (or GAD) by the healthcare profession.
+This ‘non-specific’ anxiety is referred to as a “Generalised Anxiety Disorder” (or GAD) by the healthcare profession, although the description of this form of Anxiety as a “disorder”, rather than a normal human emotional response, is highly questionable.

-These feelings of Anxiety can strike at almost any time, and it is highly likely that every single person will experience them at some point in their lives.
+These feelings of Anxiety can strike at almost any time, and it is highly likely that every single person will experience anxiety at some point in their lives.

 There are many factors that can contribute to these feelings (or excessive feelings) of worry and stress, for example you may be anxious about an impending job interview, money worries, problems in your personal relationships or even just the day to day pressures of everyday life.